 The Open Space Place Type is typical of the Skaneateles Creek corridor through the Northern Hamlets.
-These areas consist of woodlands, wetland areas, and have high ecological and aesthetic valley.
+These areas consist of woodlands, wetland areas, and have high ecological and aesthetic value.
 They may contain active and passive recreation uses such as parks, playgrounds, and trails.
+These are a areas where the Town seeks to provide for future conservation.